pamelakaylin/pamelakaylin/README.md

 ### What I'm up to

-- Deploying my mobile app [Bucketbee](https://github.com/pamelakaylin/Bucketbee_Client) for global citizens
+- Working remotely as a Software Engineer for Shogun
 - Brushing up on Python!
 - Planning and wireframing a new personal finance app (Vue + Django) - Stay tuned! 😉